Starfish-develop/Starfish/README.md

 Check method against Willie2012 targets: WASP-14 and HAT-P-9
 Read in general spectra (both flux calibrated and un-flux calibrated) Be able to deal with un-flux calibrated data from different instruments (ie, TRES)

+* Search TRES archive by position for all stars in proposal

 # How to use memory_profiler